-Figure 1-2 in Chapter 1, "Purpose and Need," depicts the rail service network throughout which power would be distributed during a regional or local blackout condition.
+Figure 1-2 in Chapter 1, "Purpose and Need," of the Environmental Impact Statement (EIS) depicts the rail service network throughout which power would be distributed during a regional or local blackout condition.
 The service territory was chosen to support an overall service goal of transporting as many customers as possible between key nodes in NJ TRANSIT's core public transit system.
 The proposed Project would be a resilient system that also facilitates emergency transportation for commuters from work to place of residence.
 Newark, New Jersey, and Manhattan, New York, represent areas with very high transit dependency for work and non-work trips.

-The Build Alternative includes the Main Facility and other power distribution infrastructure needed to support the core service territory-including several substations, various electrical lines, and other elements that extend throughout the Project Area.
-The Build Alternative is presented in the EIS and Table 20-1 as "Preferred Alternative Project Component A" through "Preferred Alternative Project Component G" (see Figure 2-1 in Chapter 2, "Project Alternatives").
+The Preferred Alternative includes the Main Facility and other power distribution infrastructure needed to support the core service territory-including several substations, various electrical lines, and other elements that extend throughout the Project Area.
+The Preferred Alternative is presented in the EIS and Table A-1 as "Preferred Alternative Project Component A" through "Preferred Alternative Project Component G" (see Figure 2-1 in Chapter 2, "Project Alternatives").